Scorpionfishes and Rockfishes: Family Scorpaenidae

 Identification: Typical bass-like shape.
 Their coloring is black or blue-black, and white below.
 There are usually black spots on the back, up onto the lower parts of the dorsal fin (no spots on the dorsal fin of blue rockfish).
 Often confused with blue rockfish but can be differentiated from the blues by the following: in black rockfish the upper jaw extends to or past the rear of the eye and the anal fin is rounded.

 Size: To 27.6 inches and 11 pounds.
 Most caught from piers are under a foot in length.
-The California record weighed 9 lb 2 oz and was caught near the San Francisco Light Station in 1988.
+The California angling record weighed 9 lb 2 oz and was caught near the San Francisco Light Station in 1988.
+The diving record fish weighed 8 Lbs 3 oz and was taken at Shell Beach, Sonoma Co. in 2008.

-Range: Northern Baja California to Amchitka Island in the Aleutian chain, Alaska; uncommon south of Santa Cruz.
+Range: Northern Baja California to Amchitka Island and Rat Island in the Aleutian chain, Alaska, and the southern Bering Sea.
+Common from south of Santa Cruz, central California, to Kodiak Island, Gulf of Alaska.

 Piers: Black rockfish, especially juveniles, are caught at most piers north of San Francisco.
 Best bets: San Francisco Municipal Pier, Point Arena Pier, Eureka Municipal Boardwalk, Trinidad Pier and Citizens Dock (Crescent City).